 It had been the smallest of hints in the archives, the faintest of traces on the deep-space scans.
 It might have been nothing at all, a wild goose chase, a search for a proton-sized needle in a haystack the size of a gas giant.
-Even with the Culture presence being ubiquitous, its thirty trillion citizens being distributed somewhat evenly over the main galaxy and large portions of the greater and lesser clouds, there were still plenty of unexplored wildernesses, bewildering vastnesses and final frontiers to be explored, mapped, and crossed and re-crossed time and again.
+Even with the Culture presence being ubiquitous, its thirty-plus trillion citizens being distributed somewhat evenly over the main galaxy and large portions of the greater and lesser clouds, there were still plenty of unexplored wildernesses, bewildering vastnesses and final frontiers to be explored, mapped, and crossed and re-crossed time and again.

 It was generally accepted by the Minds, drones and even humans who cared about such things that, with the space between the stars being so vast, any technically advanced artefact that wanted to stay undetected had a very good chance of remaining so, especially if it refrained from doing anything conspicuous that might advertise its presence.
 Even so, interesting things – often, very old interesting things – were discovered from time to time; often enough to be worth actively seeking.

 So, as a matter of course, there were numerous vague suggestions and a myriad of low-probability contingencies included in the voluminous briefing that the General Contact Unit One Hand Clapping had received from the General Systems Vehicle Hence, or Otherwise and the contingent of Contact Minds that took it upon themselves to orchestrate explorations in this particular region of space.
 One of those obtuse suggestions was that there was some hyperspace-capable technology in an otherwise empty region of space never visited by the Culture, even after eleven millennia, as well as not having been explored by any other species, at least as far as was revealed by the compendious records amassed by the Contact section.